Master of Arts (Norman Campus)

 2. The thesis program, which requires a minimum of 26 coursework hours, a thesis and an oral examination over the thesis (COMM 5980), four hours.

 Students are encouraged to take some course work outside of the department.
 However, a minimum of 24 coursework hours of the student’s M.A. must be in communication courses.

 M.A. students will be advised during orientation meetings.
 Students may also discuss their enrollment options and any questions with Shay Glover, Academic Counselor.
 Upon entry, AP M.A. students will be advised by the Director of Graduate Studies until a permanent advisor is obtained.
 On-campus M.A. students will be assigned a first-year advisor by the graduate committee.
 Students should obtain a permanent major advisor from the department’s graduate faculty by the second semester at the latest.
 The student, advisor, and Graduate Liaison must sign the Request for Appointment of Committee Chair form included at the end of this handbook and turn it in to the department office for inclusion in the student’s file.
 With the help of the permanent advisor, the student will develop a program of courses and research to meet his or her individual needs.
 Permission to become a faculty member’s permanent advisee must be secured from the faculty member in question.

-The student should submit the Admission to Candidacy Form to the Graduate Liaison for approval prior to submitting it to the Graduate College.
+The student should submit the Program of Study to the Graduate Liaison for approval prior to submitting it to the Graduate College.

 No more than 25% of the credit hours required for the Master’s degree may be transfer credit from another department at the University of Oklahoma or from another university.

 In order for transfer credits to be accepted toward a graduate degree, the transfer credit must: